justinjohn0306/csm-windows/README.md

 ## FAQ

 **Does this model come with any voices?**

-The model open sourced here is a base generation model.
+The model open-sourced here is a base generation model.
 It is capable of producing a variety of voices, but it has not been fine-tuned on any specific voice.

 **Can I converse with the model?**

-CSM is trained to be an audio generation model and not a general purpose multimodal LLM.
+CSM is trained to be an audio generation model and not a general-purpose multimodal LLM.
 It cannot generate text.
 We suggest using a separate LLM for text generation.

 **Does it support other languages?**
 The model has some capacity for non-English languages due to data contamination in the training data, but it likely won't do well.

-## Misuse and abuse ⚠️
+## Misuse and Abuse ⚠️

 This project provides a high-quality speech generation model for research and educational purposes.
 While we encourage responsible and ethical use, we **explicitly prohibit** the following: